antonlepari/handphone-hilang/research/README.md

-## 001. A secure tracking system for GPS-enabled mobile phones
+## 001. A secure tracking system for GPS-enabled mobile phones (2011)
+Hasan Tahsin Bilgic, Ali Ziya Alkar.

 In this paper we are describing a secure location tracking system formed of a web interface and a client software.